Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

 There are of course other options, like hiring a freelance software developer or using no-code tools to create a prototype, but both of these have drawbacks.

 And whilst no-code tools can seem like a good option, they still require some technical expertise to create a good product.
-There are also limitations to what it is possible to build, as well as potentially high costs.
+You are likely to face limitations to what these tools can build and you’ll potentially deal with high costs.

 A potential co-founder will have a vested interest in building a high-quality product and be committed to the business idea.